- A healthy relationship is built on respect, trust, communication and sharing.

 - Pick your battles.
 Try to figure out what is really bothering you.
 This will help you to know if the problem is worth arguing about.
 Some issues may be more important than others.

-Now that you have some ideas on how to avoid fighting, you may want to think about how to work on building a healthy relationship with your brother or sister.
+Now that you have some ideas on how to avoid fighting, you may want to think about how to work on building a healthy relationship with your sibling.
 Talking about the things that are bothering you in a calm way really helps.
 Doing things together, like going on a bike-ride or watching a movie will give you a chance to talk to each other and enjoy the time that you spend together too.

 Real Life: Friends